 - Bake Granola Cookies

 - Add to Hot Oatmeal

-- Spread peanut butter on toast and add a sprinkle of granola
+- Spread peanut butter on toast and add a sprinkle

 - Cinnamon baked apples go great with a granola topping